Home > Licensing Policies

 Vanderbilt logos used on official University Web sites such as University departments, approved student groups, and schools, are permitted as long as the logos are used correctly.
 All University requests for the use of the official University logo should be made to Beth Fox, Director of Web Communications at email@example.com.
 Web sites not affiliated with the University require authorization from the Office of Trademark Licensing.

-When University marks are used in publications (e.g., brochures, pamphlets, newsletters), which are distributed on or off campus, designs will need to be approved by the Office of Creative Services.
+When University marks are used in publications (e.g., brochures, pamphlets, newsletters), which are distributed on or off campus, designs will need to be approved by the Creative Services Office.
 Please send your requests to Judy Orr, Assistant Vice Chancellor of Creative Services at firstname.lastname@example.org.